 Background and History

 The Jubilee Orpington has a long and rich history.
-This Orpington variety was found in 1897, meaning these beauties have been around for more than 100 years already!
+This Orpington variety was bred in 1897, meaning these beauties have been around for more than 100 years already!
 There is no doubt that it is one of the longest-standing fowls out there.

-It was first introduced in England and was found by William Cook.
+It was first introduced in England and was developed by William Cook.
 He was also the founder and developer of the standard Orpington breed.
 From the initial founding of the Orpingtons, Cook has continued to develop and introduce new Orpington varieties until he eventually came to the founding of this royal fowl.

 While this variety has the looks to be dignified as a regal bird, that is not the only reason these fowls have been crowned as royalty.
 They actually have a tie to a monarch!

 Aside from its tie to the British, this chicken is also highly associated with Queen Victoria.
 It was originally named Diamond Jubilee Orpingtons as a homage to the celebration of the Diamond Jubilee of Queen Victoria’s rule.
-As part of the celebration, the Queen was given a flock of the newly found chickens.
+As part of the celebration, the Queen was given a flock of newly found chickens.